-- Contact a Personal Injury Attorney: If you have been injured in a motor vehicle accident, it is important to seek legal counsel immediately.
-Only an experienced personal injury attorney will be able to advise you whether you may be entitled to bring a lawsuit to recover money damages for pain and suffering and economic loss.
+- Contact an Attorney: If you have been injured in a motor vehicle accident, it is important to seek legal counsel immediately.
+Only an experienced attorney will be able to advise you whether you may be entitled to bring a lawsuit to recover money damages for pain and suffering and economic loss.

 Please see our downloadable list of things to do (and not to do) in a car accident, which can be printed and placed in the glove compartment of vehicles that you and loved ones drive for easy reference.

 If you have been injured in a car accident, contact us immediately to schedule a free, no-obligation consultation with one of our experienced lawyers.
 We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Latham and Saratoga Springs, NY.

 The E. Stewart Jones Hacker Murphy legal team is also available 24/7 for emergency situations by calling (518) 274-5820.
 We are here to help you through this difficult time.